mjackson/monterey/README.md

 Employee.ancestors; // [Person, Object]
 ```

-Note: It is important to remember to call the parent function's initialize method inside the child's initialize method, otherwise you'll probably be missing some important initialization logic the parent provides.
+Note: It is important to remember to call the parent function's constructor method inside the child's constructor method, otherwise you'll probably be missing some important initialization logic the parent provides.

 Under the hood `Function#extend` is just using Monterey's `Function#inherit` to setup the prototype chain.
 Thus, the above example could also be written more simply as: